TRADUI-de/classic-models-challenge/README.md

 ## Submitting your results

 Ideally you provide your solutions as Git repository with appropriate commits and descriptions.
 If you have a GitHub account (or create a new one), please feel free to publish your solution there.

+If you have any questions, don't hesitate to contact us via email.